aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.pivot/pivottable/databodyrange/_index.md

 ---
 title: DataBodyRange
 second_title: Aspose.Cells for .NET API Reference
 description: Returns a CellArea object that represents the range that contains the data area in the list between the header row and the insert row.
-Readonly.
+Read-only.
 type: docs
+weight: 100
 url: /net/aspose.cells.pivot/pivottable/databodyrange/
 ---
 ## PivotTable.DataBodyRange property